-- 1. Make sure that URPA has not been disabled. - 2.
-Shift into P (Park). - 3.
-Press MENU to enter the configure menu options.
-Turn the Multifunction knob until the Display feature is highlighted and press the Multifunction knob.
-Or press the Display screen button - Select the Rear Camera Options screen button.
-The Rear Camera Options screen displays. - Touch the Symbols screen button.
+- Make sure that URPA has not been disabled. - 2.
+Shift into P (Park). - Press the MENU hard key to enter the configure menu options, then press the MENU hard key repeatedly until Display is selected or touch the Display screen button. - Select the Rear Camera Options screen button.
+The Rear Camera Options screen will display. - Touch the Symbols screen button.
 The screen button will be highlighted when on.